andrea-vitullo/wsetApp/README.md

 ## Papers are drawn at runtime

-The app draws each paper from the whole pool at the official LO weighting, so **batch files are just authoring units** — they no longer need to be complete papers.
+Papers are drawn from the whole pool at the official LO weighting, so **batch files are just authoring units** — they don't need to be complete papers themselves.
 What has to hold is that the *pool* offers enough distinct material per Learning Outcome to fill every quota, every draw.

 - **Level 2** — LO1: 5, LO2: 4, LO3: 19, LO4: 12, LO5: 6, LO6: 4
 - **Level 3** — LO1: 8, LO2: 28, LO3: 5, LO4: 5, LO5: 4

-Weightings and LO titles live in `schema/coverage_targets.json`.
+Weightings and LO titles ship inline in each compiled file, under `exam.lo_weighting` and `exam.lo_titles` in [wset-level-2.json](wset-level-2.json) / [wset-level-3.json](wset-level-3.json) — that's what both the app and the Python sampler below read from.

 ### Two rules the sampler enforces